 Holi is a wonderful and enjoyable festival not only for Nepalese but also for people coming from various countries.
 Whether you planning to celebrate Holi in Nepal with family, individual or school groups, you will definitely have one of the most unforgettable and cherished travel experiences of your life!

 Grab it with both hands and get a smear with the color of the rainbow if you ever get the chance to experience the Holi!Contact Us

-Wish you everyone have a fun and safe Holi!
+Nepal Sanctuary Treks wish you everyone has a fun and safe Holi!